EaglePicher and Asbestos

 Although EaglePicher stopped using asbestos in the 1970s, asbestos-related illnesses take decades to manifest.
 The company was first sued over asbestos exposure in the 1970s.

-A Navy sheet metal worker was one of the first to sue the company.
-This sheet metal worker worked in the Philadelphia Naval Shipyard from the 1940s through the 1970s.
+A Navy sheet metal worker, Charles Press, was one of the first to sue the company.
+He worked in the Philadelphia Naval Shipyard from the 1940s through the 1970s.
 He was exposed to asbestos insulation during his employment.

-In 1979, he filed an asbestos lawsuit targeting several manufacturers, including EaglePicher.
+In 1979, Press filed an asbestos lawsuit targeting several manufacturers, including EaglePicher.
 He died from mesothelioma before the case was complete; however, in 1984, his widow won a settlement on his behalf.

 EaglePicher faced thousands of lawsuits related to asbestos illnesses.
 These lawsuits total more than $2 billion demanded by victims.
 The financial burden created by these expensive settlements led to bankruptcy and reorganization in 1991 and 2006.